hibiki-shibata/deliveryFee/README.md

 # deliveryFee
-# Ently point is /app/src/main/kotlin/deliveryfee/App.kt
+# Entry point is /app/src/main/kotlin/deliveryfee/App.kt
 # Calculation process is in the "calfee.kt"

 specification: